Raphinha next? Ranking the 15 Brazilians to play for Arsenal

 Yes, yes, we know he’s technically Croatian, but c’mon: he was born and raised in Brazil, his name is Eduardo da Silva and he played for Shakhtar Donetsk.
 He’s as Brazilian as they come.

 Sadly, you can’t see Eduardo without thinking of the horrific injury he picked up against Birmingham in 2008.
 Before that, though, he was beginning to look like a worthy deputy for the injury-prone Robin van Persie, nabbing 12 goals and nine assists in 28 games.

 Upon his comeback, he was never quite the same player, despite flashes of brilliance such as a stunning volley against Burnley.
 It may be a case of what could have been for Eduardo at Arsenal, but what there actually was wasn’t half bad either.

 Edu was initially supposed to join Arsenal in 2000 but the transfer was delayed for a year after it was discovered that he owned a fake Portuguese passport.
 Once he got finally made it to Arsenal a year on, he proved he was worth the wait.

-Despite initially struggling, Edu found his feet by the end of his first season and became an important figure in the iconic Invisibles side, playing just under 50 times that season, capably deputising across the midfield and scoring a few goals against Chelsea.
+Despite initially struggling, Edu found his feet by the end of his first season and became an important figure in the iconic Invincibles side, playing just under 50 times that season, capably deputising across the midfield and scoring a few goals against Chelsea.

-He’d stay for one more year after this before leaving for Valencia as a fan favourite and has since returned to the club in a Technical Director role.
+He’d stay for one more year after this before leaving for Valencia as a fan favourite and has since returned to the club in a Technical Director role, where he has received mixed reviews for his activity in the transfer market.

 Topping off the list is, of course, Gilberto Silva: one of Arsenal’s best-ever players, let alone Brazilians.